The reef manta ray can be found in a variety of patterns.

 Physical Characteristics

-• The reef manta has a broad head with an enormous wide mouth flanked by two broad, flexible, fleshy lobes (cephalic fins).
-These lobes are usually kept rolled and pointed forward except when the manta is feeding.
-At this time, the cephalic lobes will open and extend.
+• Has a broad head with an enormous wide mouth flanked by two broad, flexible, fleshy lobes (cephalic fins).
+These lobes are usually kept rolled and pointed forward, can be seen unrolling lobes when eating.

 • This species of manta may show great variation in pattern, but generally can be described as such: